In 2014, GameChangers recognized Mindvalley as one of the world’s top 500 purpose-driven businesses.

 5. Employee growth ecosystem

 As an educational company, we understand how important life-long learning is.
-And so, we encourage our employees to take trainings, cultivate their interests, and expand their knowledge.
+And so, we encourage our employees to take training, cultivate their interests, and expand their knowledge.
 All of this does help us make our bottom line, but more importantly, it helps us fulfill our purpose as a company.

 6. Caring through sharing